robsonponti/api-rest-no-auth/Readme.md

     DELETE /api/users/delete/{$id}

-All endpoints should contain a valid action as shown above otherwise you will get a 400 Bad Request as shown below.
+All endpoints should contain a valid action as shown above otherwise you will get a 400 Bad Request.
+Invalid request example:

 Request: